getbraincloud/braincloud-csharp/README.md

 #### Upgrading to 4.7 and Newer

 1. If you used or called upon the **BrainCloudSettingsDLL** or the **BrainCloudEditorSettingsDLL** before, these have been replaced with **BrainCloudPlugin** and **BrainCloudPluginEditor** respectively.
 You may have some new errors where you hadn't before.
-You will need to delete your current BrainCloud plugin scripts and make adjustments for the new plugin.
+You will need to delete your current brainCloud plugin scripts and make adjustments for the new plugin.

 2. BrainCloudPlugin and BrainCloudPluginEditor now only have readable values for security purposes.
 They do not have writeable values, so you may need to change some of your logic.
 The readable values are:
     - DispatcherURL